HeshamMegid/HMDiallingCode/README.md

 -----
 Included is a demo project showing how to use the classes.

-To use in your own project, first import HMDiallingCode.m, HMDiallingCode.h and DiallingCodes.plist and add CoreLocation to your linked libraries.
+To use in your own project, first import HMDiallingCode.m, HMDiallingCode.h and DiallingCodes.plist, then add CoreLocation to your linked libraries.

 Then init your object with a delegate: